Less popular and quieter than its neighbors to the south, Zadar surprises. Here is how to spend 48 hours in Zadar.

-When thinking about the Dalmatian coast, most people’s minds wander to places like Dubrovnik and Split and the islands, of course.
+When thinking about the Dalmatian coast, most people’s minds wander to places like Dubrovnik, Split, and the islands, of course.

 This is understandable and justifiable, but there’s much more to this extensive coast than just those destinations.
 Zadar, for example, is another magnificent old Dalmatian port town.

 Less popular and quieter than its neighbors to the south, Zadar surprises.
 Boasting an interesting mix of Roman and Venetian history and architecture, its Old Town sits on a rectangular peninsula jutting out into the Adriatic Sea.
-Its wealth of culture and history, combined with a vibrant nightlife and wonderful atmosphere, is quite remarkable.
+Its wealth of culture and history, combined with a lively bar and dining scene and a fantastic atmosphere, is quite remarkable.

 This itinerary for 48 hours in Zadar will have you ready to book your flight and your Zadar accommodation in no time!